-Morpion Solitaire - Other Records Grids (5T and 5D games)
+Morpion Solitaire - Record Grids with another initial pattern (5T# and 5D# games)

 In the 5T and 5D games, the initial pattern is a cross using 36 dots.
-But is it possible to get a better score than the current records of 172 moves (5T) and 82 moves (5D) from another initial pattern using the same number of dots (36)?
-The answer is not obvious, but yes!
+But is it possible to get a better score than the current records of 178 moves (5T) and 82 moves (5D) from another initial pattern using the same number of dots (36)?
+The answer is not obvious, it is difficult to find a better pattern, but the answer is yes!

 Game |